EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Introduction

 \section{Introduction}

-Code generation models have increasingly been adopted in aiding software developers across various coding tasks, such as code completion, debugging, and code translation.
-Notable examples of such models are StarCoder \cite{Li2023StarCoderMT}, CodeLlama \cite{Rozire2023CodeLO}, ChatGPT, WizardCoder \cite{Luo2023WizardCoderEC}, CodeGen \cite{nijkamp2022codegen}, Copilot, and CodeGeeX \cite{Zheng2023CodeGeeXAP} which have been seamlessly integrated into popular development environments like Visual Studio Code (VSCode).
-These code generation models generate code snippets based on coding instructions and offer intelligent recommendations, which significantly augments developer productivity.

-Recent researchers have developed a variety of datasets and benchmarks to evaluate the \textbf{correctness} of the code generated by these code generation models.
-For example, \citet{Chen2021EvaluatingLL} introduced HumanEval with 164 basic programming tasks in Python language, \citet{Austin2021ProgramSW} created MBPP (Mostly Basic Programming Problems), \citet{Lai2022DS1000AN} developed D-1000 which is specifically curated for data science tasks, and \citet{hendrycksapps2021} proposed APPS with code collected from competition websites such as CodeForces and Codewars.
-These datasets have been widely recognized and employed in benchmarking code generation models, in particular large language models~\cite{Chen2021EvaluatingLL, Austin2021ProgramSW, Wang2022ReCodeRE, Lai2022DS1000AN}.
+Large language models (LLMs), such as GPT-4~\cite{GPT4} and Copilot~\cite{Copilot}, have become increasingly popular for assisting software developers with various tasks such as program repair~\cite{Haque2022,JiangLLT23}, automated testing~\cite{LemieuxILS23,Deng2023}, and code translation~\cite{RoziereLCL20,AhmadTCC23}.
+LLMs generate code based on instructions and offer intelligent recommendations, boosting developers' productivity.
+Various benchmarks have been proposed to evaluate the \textbf{correctness} of code generation.
+Notable examples include HumanEval~\cite{chen2021evaluating}, APPS~\cite{hendrycksapps2021}, BigCodeBench \cite{zhuo2024bigcodebench}, and DS-1000~\cite{Lai0WZZZYFWY23}, which cover basic programming, competition-level, and data science tasks.
+These benchmarks have been widely used to assess the code generation capabilities of LLMs.

-Nevertheless, there is a notable oversight in benchmarking the efficiency of code produced by code generation models in the literature.
-Efficient code executes faster and consumes less memory and processing power, which is especially important in resource-constrained environments like mobile devices or embedded systems.
-It also means lower operational costs for applications that run on servers.
-Furthermore, efficient code contributes to reduced energy consumption, aligning with environmental sustainability goals.
-Therefore, the efficiency of code is crucial for building \textbf{scalable and sustainable} software to meet the growing demands of the digital world.
+Despite advancements in ensuring code correctness, there remains a significant gap in the literature regarding the efficiency of code produced by LLMs~\cite{NiuEvaluate2024,vartziotis2024learn}.
+The importance of efficiency cannot be understated, as it directly impacts the speed of execution and the utilization of memory, which is especially important in resource-constrained environments such as mobile devices or embedded systems~\cite{ShiEfficient2024}. \textbf{Efficiency} of code is crucial for building scalable and sustainable software to meet the growing demands of the digital world.
+Furthermore, efficient code plays a pivotal role in green computing and sustainability efforts.
+By optimizing algorithms and reducing computational overhead, we can significantly lower energy consumption and carbon footprint.
+This is particularly relevant as the global demand for digital services increases.